-The American Heart Association and the Centers For Disease Control and Prevention define moderate drinking as two drinks for men and one drink for women, but new findings suggest consuming just seven drinks a week can increase risk of mortality.
+The American Heart Association and the Centers For Disease Control and Prevention define moderate drinking as two drinks for men and one drink for women per day, but new findings suggest consuming just seven drinks a week can increase risk of mortality.

-The study found those who reported drinking less than 100 grams of alcohol weekly, or approximately seven drinks, had the lowest mortality rate.
-The mortality rate increased considerably beyond that threshold.
+The researchers looked at data tracking the drinking habits of 600,000 people from 19 high-income countries.
+Those who reported drinking less than 100 grams of alcohol weekly, or approximately seven drinks, had the lowest mortality rate.
+The mortality rate increased dramatically beyond that threshold.

-Those who reported consuming about seven to 14 drinks per week had a lower life expectancy of six months.
-In addition, participants who reported 14 to 18 drinks per week had a lower life expectancy of one to two years, and those who reported more than 18 drinks per week had a lower life expectancy of four to five years.
+Those who reported consuming anywhere from seven to 14 drinks per week had their average life expectancy lowered by six months.
+In addition, participants who reported 14 to 18 drinks per week (and for men, the lower end is currently in recommended guidelines) had a lower life expectancy of one to two years, and those who reported more than 18 drinks per week had a lower life expectancy of four to five years.

 RELATED: How Many Calories Are In That Drink?

 "This study has shown that drinking alcohol at levels which were believed to be safe is actually linked with lower life expectancy and several adverse health outcomes," co-author Dan G. Blazer of Duke University said, according to USA Today.